‘Glitch’ Season 2 News: Episode Titles And New Cast Members Announced

-Regardless of whether you got to view Season 1 of Glitch before it was released to the U.S. on Netflix, or not, it has still be a long wait between news on Season 2.
+Regardless of whether you got to view Season 1 of Glitch before it was released to the U.S. on Netflix, or not, it has still been a long wait between news on Season 2.
 However, news of Season 2 episode titles and new cast members have just been released.

 Glitch originally premiered in Australia on their ABC network in 2015.
 Netflix then released the series in 2016, garnering a bigger audience.
 The six-episode Season 1 focused on the discovery of six people who had previously died, rising from their graves.